VeridicalCode/liri-node-app/README.md

 When giving search commands, an entry such as **movie-this October Sky** will usually return the expected result, but for best and most reliable function, adding quotes to titles with multiple words, ie **movie-this "October Sky"**, is recommended.

 ### Reading returned data at your leisure
-Each command prints not only to the console, but to a text file in the LIRI node folder named *log.js*, which will be created if it does not already exist.
+Each command prints not only to the console, but to a text file in the LIRI node folder named *log.txt*, which will be created if it does not already exist.
 This file can be examined at the user's leisure, potentially allowing for a more comfortable reading experience than the console.
-Be aware, however, that due to the variable nature of line breaks across operating systems and word processing applications, some users may find that the formatting in *log.js* has failed.
+Be aware, however, that due to the variable nature of line breaks across operating systems and word processing applications, some users may find that the formatting in *log.txt* has failed.

 ![The log file](/assets/log-screencap.jpg)